raman162/UofICS410FinalProject/topic_miner_v2/README.md

 # topic coverage of topic probability per document in corpus
 positive_encounters.res.csv.10-doc-topic-cov.txt

-#groupoing of words and probabilities of topic per line
+#grouping of words and probabilities of topic per line
 positive_encounters.res.csv.10-topic-word-probs-grouped.txt

 #all the probabilities for each topic per line